AnzeHubman/Lattice-Boltzmann/README.md

 # Lattice-Boltzmann
-This is a collection of my LBM codes written in Fortran 90/95, mainly combined with immersed boundary condition.
+This is a collection of my LBM codes written in Fortran 90/95.
 Code descriptions are given at the beginning of each program.
 For simple visualisation of velocity field and pressure distribution a Gnuplot script is added.

 Steady flow around a cylinder: